Disaster Response programs: 2006-2010

 - Philippines, typhoons

 In September and October, 2009, metro Manila and nearby Philippines provinces were battered by typhoons Ketsana, Parma, and Mirindae.
 These typhoons affected more than 4.6 million people―killing at least 938 people and damaging or destroying more than 277,000 homes.
-Habitat is assisting 10,000 families through the distribution of shelter repair kits and plans to build 2,000 transitional shelters and 4,000 core houses for flood-affected families.
+Habitat assisted more than 15,000 families, including the construction of 312 toilet and bathing units at 25 evacuation centers, distributing 10,000 repair kits, relocating 4,000 families, refurbishing 4,095 homes and building 693 new housing units.

 Typhoon Ketsana struck Vietnam and Cambodia in October 2009.
 The storm is said to have killed at least 337 people and forced half a million from their homes.
-In Vietnam, Habitat plans to serve 10,000 families in five communities with roofing repairs.
-Habitat Cambodia is offering technical and construction assistance to affected families.
+Habitat Vietnam’s response included new home construction, home repairs, construction training and community-based disaster risk management training.

 - Samoa, pacific tsunami

 A powerful 8.3-magnitude earthquake caused tsunami waves that struck several South Pacific island nations early on Sept.
 30, 2009.
-The tsunami took more than 190 lives, and many of the villages and resorts on the southern coast of the Samoan island of Upolu were wiped out.
-The Samoan government has decided that 425 fales (traditional houses) will be built in the first stage of the response.
-Using a combination of Samoan and Kiwi labor, Habitat for Humanity New Zealand is managing the construction of 325 of these homes.
+The tsunami took more than 150 lives, and many of the villages and resorts on the southern coast of the Samoan island of Upolu were wiped out.
+Habitat for Humanity New Zealand offered to lead the response, and by June 2010 had sent 600 volunteers to rebuild 91 new homes, or Fales.

 - Indonesia, earthquakes